Teachers would get $60K minimum salary under bill in Congress making grants to states - NewsBreak

 Eggers praises his teachers

-After the roundtable, Eggers talked about the “uninterrupted string of extraordinary teachers” in his education during an interview with States Newsroom.
-The author said that he still sends his books in manuscript form to a former high school English teacher, Peter Ferry, who is one of his first readers.
+After the roundtable, Eggers talked during an interview with States Newsroom about the “uninterrupted string of extraordinary teachers” in his education.
+The author said he still sends his books in manuscript form to a former high school English teacher, Peter Ferry, who is one of his first readers.

 “Every single study that has ever tested what’s the most important thing in a student’s education — it’s not the color of the paint on the walls, or the facilities,” Eggers said.
 “The very most important thing is the teachers.
 It’s a school.
 It has to be teachers first.”